alstat/Yunir.jl/docs/src/man/text_alignment.md

 shamela0023790_cln = clean(shamela0023790)
 ```
 !!! tips "Tips"
-    The `clean` function removes the non-Arabic characters through regex, which is set at the third argument of the function.
+    The `clean` function removes the non-Arabic characters through RegEx or [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression), which is set at the third argument of the function.
 That is, `clean(shamela0012129)` is actually equivalent to:
     ```julia
     clean(shamela0012129; replace_non_ar="", target_regex=r"[A-Za-z0-9\(:×\|\–\[\«\»\]~\)_@./#&+\—-]*")
     ```